ibm-cloud-architecture/refarch-kc/docs/design.md

 In general any pickup any delivery dates after my product availability and before the customer required delivery date are acceptable.

-I know that I will be expected to document properties of my product including specifications of its nature and origin, weight transported, recipient for whom it is intended etc for Customs and export processing and for possible use by the shipping company BUT is not essential for an initial implementation of the order placement microservice.
+*I know that I will be expected to document properties of my product including specifications of its nature and origin, weight transported, recipient for whom it is intended etc... for Customs and export processing and for possible use by the shipping company BUT is not essential for an initial implementation of the order placement microservice.*

 #### Orders Microservice: Track Order user story